Applications for Free School Transport

 A child attending the catchment school may have a medical condition which might prevent him or her either walking to school or travelling on existing school transport.
 In these circumstances special transport may be provided.
 NHS Lothian will then assess the child's needs and recommend what, if any, transport is required.
 Parents should request that their school apply to NHS Lothian on their behalf.
 NHS Lothian will advise if transport is required.

 There may be instances when a child is unable to attend a catchment school because it is full.
 If the nearest geographical school from a child's home address is chosen and if that school is over the qualifying distances of 1.5 miles (primary) and 2 miles (secondary) transport assistance will be provided.
 Once a child starts the alternative school, then this becomes the adopted catchment school for transport arrangements.
 If the nearest geographical school is not selected then transport arrangements become the responsibility of the parent.
 When a P7 child transfers to a secondary school, a family's home address and its relevant catchment school is considered for transport purposes, irrespective of which primary school the child had attended.

-- Pupils under the qualifying distances of 1.5 miles for primary and 2 miles for secondary and where there is an adequate walking route.
+- Pupils under the qualifying distance of 1.5 miles for primary and 2 miles for secondary, where there is a suitable walking route.